ABOUT LES HUCKFIELD

 From 1989 till 1992 he was External Funding Manager for St Helens College, Merseyside and in 1992 founded the Merseyside Colleges’ European Group, with an office in Liverpool’s Albert Dock, to secure EU funding for all Merseyside Colleges.
 From 1995 till 1997 he was Principal Manager External Funding for Wirral Metropolitan College, Birkenhead.
 In 1997 he set up Leslie Huckfield Research.

 From September 1997 in the West Midlands he worked on EU funding for Wolverhampton College, Tamworth and Lichfield Colleges and the Association of Colleges.
-In 2003, he became a member of the Advantage West Midlands Regional Development Agency Task Force on EU Funding.
+In 2003, he was part of the Advantage West Midlands Regional Development Agency Task Force on EU Funding.

 He moved to Scotland in 2004 and worked on EU funded projects in Estonia, Latvia, Lithuania and Poland and produced projects for Venezuela, Ghana and the Caribbean.
-He also supported higher education access and outreach in the West Midlands, working with the Black Country Partnership for Learning to enhance FE and HE access to learning following the 2008/2009 financial crisis.
+He also developed projects to increase higher education access and outreach in the West Midlands, working with the Black Country Partnership for Learning to enhance FE and HE access to learning following the 2008/2009 financial crisis.

 Since 2004 he has also worked on third sector, FE and HE projects in Scotland.
 In 2008 he set up the Plean Community Development Trust in Stirling’s Eastern Villages.
 In 2011 and 2012 he helped with funding for Start Up Stirling to develop Stirling’s Food Bank.
 In 2015 and 2016 he delivered a series of 11 EU Funding Masterclass across Scotland, attended by 500 representatives from Scotland’s social enterprises and community organisations.